 Being bombarded with commercials targeting appropriate age groups advertising everything from sugar-filled breakfast cereals to the newest Lego sets was what most people were actually turning in to watch.
 What is commercial marketing if not that.
 Sifting through the content we were being exposed to, the shows indeed themselves were commercials, created and sponsored by the corporations who manufactured the playthings.
 For example, during the closing credits of “The Transformers,” anyone can clearly see the name of the toy company Hasbro quickly appearing at the end.
 For those who are younger, the Bandai toy manufacturer’s name appears following the conclusion of every episode of “The Mighty Morphin Power Rangers.”
 Coincidence or manipulative marketing?

 Unfortunately children who were raised during the “pre-daily-use-of-the-internet” era have not outgrown the sneaky marketing techniques utilized by many firms.
-In fact, the tactics have become even cleverer almost to the point of delivering their messages subliminally and hidden.
+In fact, the tactics have become even more clever almost to the point of delivering their messages subliminally and hidden.
 Many have become so frustrated with the constant stream of commercials that they have unplugged TV and considered cancelling satellite-provider’s services.
-The reason for this action is due to several mistakes businesses have made when it involves marketing their product:
+The reason for this action is due to several repetitive marketing mistakes businesses have made when it involves marketing their product:

 Audiences understand that firms want to grab their attention in the first few seconds before they get up for a snack or use the restroom during a commercial break.
 However, they do not need to be reminded of what they could be enjoying instead of the candy bar or alcoholic beverage they are about to consume.
 Sometimes a Snickers Bar is just a candy bar and a Bud Light is just a beer.